Shravanipadakanti/auto-cy-shravani/README.md

 5. npx cypress run --spec "path" (to run a specific test)

 # Resuls
+1. Results can be found on the console when run
-Video evidences can be found at Project Root Directory -> cypress -> videos
+2. Video evidences can be found at Project Root Directory -> cypress -> videos